offworks/classgen/README.md

 # classgen
-A simple PHP class generator that helps developer with more dynamic PHP classes generation.
+A simple, dynamic and programmatically fluent PHP class generator.

 ## Usage
 ### Instantiate the generator service